dhanar98/dhanar98/clmrxbsma000209ifee9kg2f6.md

 I hope this article is helpful to all of you. follow and support 💜💜💜💰

+**Updated On Oct 10, 2023:**
+The last version of PHP 7, PHP 7.4, reached its end of life (EOL) on November 28, 2022.
+This means that PHP 7.4 will no longer receive security updates and could be exposed to unpatched security vulnerabilities. but it's time to embrace the future with PHP 8.
+The benefits in terms of performance, features, and security make it a worthwhile investment.
+Additionally, running the latest PHP version ensures that your web applications remain secure and up-to-date.
+Don't wait; start planning your migration to PHP 8 today.

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">📱</div>
 <div data-node-type="callout-text"><strong>Connect With Me:</strong></div>